 Photo: Craftivism created by a Merton CIL member at a past Craftivism and Chat session during Black History Month.

-We will work to create more spaces for our community to come together and connect.
-Spaces for us to share our lived experiences and shape the work of Merton CIL going forward.
-Together as a community, we can organise to challenge the issues that we are facing and make change happen.
+We will work to create more accessible and safe spaces for Disabled people to come together, share our lived experiences, learn and shape the work of Merton CIL.
+Together as a community, we can organise, to challenge the issues that we are facing and make change happen.

-Our Chair Estifanos said "'It is important that we think about inclusivity and intersectional themes in all the work we do.
+Our Chair Estifanos said "It is important that we think about inclusivity as well as intersectional themes in all the work we do.
 This is important in fully serving the needs of our service users, staff and community.
-As a Deaf and Disabled People's Organisation, we mustn’t just think about disability but also other intersecting areas of discrimination that affect the lives of our service users, staff and community, including race and religion".
+As a Deaf and Disabled People's Organisation, we mustn’t just think about disability but also consider intersecting areas of discrimination, such as race and religion, that affect the lives of some of the Disabled community".

 Please join us at My Voice Matters on 13th Nov, where we will be discussing the barriers that we are currently facing and creative ways that we can push to make things better.
 Together we are stronger and we would love to hear from you!